aritchie/estimotes-xplat/readme.md

 ﻿# ACR ESTIMOTES PLUGIN FOR XAMARIN

+## This project is not currently supported.
+It remains live on nuget and working to the best of my knowledge.
+I simply don't have the time to deal with the consistent (and often repeated) questions that come with this library, so I have suspended issues for the time being.

 ---

 This is a cross platform implementation of the estimote library for beacons.
 It will allow you to make beacon calls for your PCL library.